-Design standard 3: Gradients Accessway grades must not be steeper than 1:10 (10 per cent) within 5 metres of the frontage to ensure safety for pedestrians and vehicles.
-The design must have regard to the wheelbase of the vehicle being designed for; pedestrian and vehicular traffic volumes; the nature of the car park; and the slope and configuration of the vehicle crossover at the site frontage.
-This does not apply to accessways serving three dwellings or less. ✓ Standard met Ramps (except within 5 metres of the frontage) must have the maximum grades as outlined in Table 3 and be designed for vehicles travelling in a forward direction.
+Design standard 3: Gradients Accesswa frontage to the wh ✓ Standard met volumes; the nature of the car park; and the slope and configuration of the vehicle crossover at the site frontage.
+This does not apply to accessways serving three dwellings or less.
+Ramps (except within 5 metres of the frontage) must have the maximum grades as outlined in Table 3 and be designed for vehicles travelling in a forward direction.
 NA.
 No ramps proposed.
-Table 3: Ramp gradients Type of car park Length of ramp Maximum grade Public car parks 20 metres or less 1:5 (20%) longer than 20 metres 1:6 (16.7%) Private or residential car 20 metres or less 1:4 (25%) longer than 20 metres 1:5 (20%) Where the difference in grade between two sections of ramp or floor is greater than 1:8 (12.5 per cent) for a summit grade change, or greater than 1:6.7 (15 per cent) for a sag grade change, the ramp must include a transition section of at least 2 metres to prevent vehicles scraping or bottoming.
+Table 3: Ramp gradients Type of car park Length of ramp Maximum grade Public car parks 20 metres or less 1:5 (20%) longer than 20 metres 1:6 (16.7%) Private or residential car 20 metres or less 1:4 (25%) longer than 20 metres 1:5 (20%) Where the difference in grade between two sections of ramp or floor is greater than 1.8 (12.5 per cent) for a summit grade change, or greater than 1.6.7 (15 per cent) for a sag grade change, the ramp must include a transition section of at least 2 metres to prevent vehicles scraping or bottoming.
 NA.
 No ramps proposed.
 Plans must include an assessment of grade changes of greater than 1:5.6 (18 per cent) or less than 3 metres apart for clearances, to the satisfaction of the responsible authority.
 NA.
 No ramps proposed.
-Design standard 4: Mechanical parking Mechanical parking may be used to meet the car parking requirement provided: At least 25 per cent of the mechanical car parking spaces can accommodate NA.
+Design standard 4: Mechanical parking may be used to meet the car parking requirement provided: NA.
 No mechanical parking proposed.
-At least 25 per cent of the mechanical car parking spaces can accommodate a vehicle clearance height of at least 1.8 metres.
+Mechanical parking At least 25 per cent of the mechanical car parking spaces can accommodate a vehicle clearance height of at least 1.8 metres.
 Car parking spaces the require the operation of the system are not allowed to visitors unless used in a valet parking situation.
 NA.
 No mechanical parking proposed.
 The design and operation is to the satisfaction of the responsible authority.
 NA.
 No mechanical parking proposed.
-Design standard 5: Ground level rar narking garage doors and accessways must not visually dominate Standard mot Urban design Garages and car parking is hidden from view.
-Car parking within buildings (including visible portions of partly submerged basements) must be screened or obscured where possible, including through the use of occupied tenancies, landscaping, architectural treatments and artworks.
-Standard met Garages and car parking space for the dwellings are hidden from view.
+Design standard 5: ✓ Standard met Urban design public space.
+Garages and car parking is hidden from view.
+Car parking within buildings (including visible portions of partly submerged basements) must be screened or obscured where possible, including through the use ✓ Standard met of occupied tenancies, landscaping, architectural treatments and artworks.
+Garages and car parking space for the dwellings are hidden from view.